Aakash-Thakre/End-to-End-Kubernetes-DevSecOps-Three-Tier-App-Deployment/README.md

 ## 📖 Overview

 This project demonstrates a complete **DevSecOps lifecycle** for the **Jerney Blog Platform** — a three-tier web application.
 It covers containerizing with Docker, provisioning cloud infrastructure with Terraform, deploying on Kubernetes with production-grade manifests, and automating delivery through GitHub Actions.
+The platform leverages ArgoCD to implement a GitOps delivery model, enabling automated synchronization and self-healing capabilities that keep the cluster state in perfect alignment with the Git repository.
+To maintain full-stack visibility, an observability suite featuring Prometheus and Grafana is integrated, providing real-time monitoring, performance dashboards, and proactive alerting to ensure the platform's reliability and security posture.

 Security is embedded at every layer — non-root containers, read-only filesystems, NetworkPolicies, encrypted EBS storage, and least-privilege IAM.